Opinion | As the Trump disaster gets worse, a new political theory helps explain it

 Both President Trump and President Bolsonaro have defended their underreach by appealing to populist themes and attacking the legitimacy of domestic and international public-health institutions.
 Both have tried to compensate for or distract from their failures by manipulating the truth, denouncing the media, and threatening to overreach on other margins, as by compelling states to reopen.

-Defining executive underreach isn’t easy, since the executive is endowed with discretion to opt for inaction.
+Defining executive underreach isn’t easy, since the executive is endowed with the discretion to opt for inaction.
 So the paper suggests this:

 Underreach occurs when domestic and international legal sources are widely seen to authorize, if not also encourage or oblige, an executive to tackle a particular sort of problem with particular sorts of tools and yet the executive declines to do so.

-Executive underreach does not describe inaction rooted in good faith considerations or the lack of resources or powers.
+Executive underreach does not describe inaction rooted in good-faith considerations or the lack of resources or powers.
 But the paper notes that it occurs when the rationale for inaction is offered in naked and destructive bad faith, as Trump has been doing for months.

 The incompetent authoritarian?

-All this bears on a related debate, over the oft-heard claim that Trump’s incompetence and self-absorption have ensured that his authoritarian and autocratic impulses have proved toothless, as Brett Stephens recently suggested:
+All this bears on a related debate, over the oft-heard claim that Trump’s incompetence and self-absorption have ensured that his authoritarian and autocratic impulses have proved toothless.
+Bret Stephens recently put it this way:

 The president may be an instinctual fascist, a wannabe autocrat.
 But, after nearly four years in power, he’s been unmasked as an incompetent one.